-A wrap around mortgage is another type of owner financing that is ideal when you have an underlying mortgage along with some equity.
+A wrap around mortgage is another type of owner financing that is ideal if you have an underlying mortgage along with some equity.
 The seller simply creates a brand new mortgage and it just “wraps around” the existing mortgage.

 - Current Home Value: $250,000

-- Current Mortgage Balance $200,000
+- Current Mortgage Balance: $200,000

-The seller could sell the home for $250,000, receive a down payment from the buyer for $20,000, and create a new mortgage in the amount of $230,000.
+The seller could sell the house for $250,000, receive a down payment from the buyer for $20,000, and create a new mortgage in the amount of $230,000.
 The $230,000 mortgage would “wrap-around” the existing $200,000 mortgage.

-Some of the advantages of a wrap around mortgage are…
+Some of the advantages of a wrap around mortgage are:

-- Higher asking price
+- Higher asking price,

-- Little to no closing costs
+- Little to no closing costs,

-- Typically no realtor commissions
+- Typically no realtor commissions,

-- Can improve the sellers credit
+- Can improve the seller’s credit,

-- Faster home sale
+- Faster home sale,

-- Market to a larger pool of buyers
+- Market to a larger pool of buyers.